lovregraso/Unity-Segmentation/README.md

 in addition, 3 pcd files are placed for use.
 ## Segmentation in real time
 Ros_segmentation_node is a program that segments objects while the unity scene is in the game mode.
 Idea is to subsribe to rostopic "/marus_boat/lidar" and using PCL convert ROS message into point cloud that would be used for segmentation.
 Algorithms can be changed manually, with region growing set as default.
+## Other
+Remaining programs are used for analysis.
+New PCD files generated after segmentation are compared in cloudCompare.cpp and CalculateBoundingBox.cpp.